Climate Action

 Trash Is Killing Wildlife

-All kinds of marine species, from fish to mammals to birds to crustaceans, consume fragments of this plastic or solid waste as it degrades into smaller and smaller pieces.
-Wildlife is often unable to distinguish between food and plastic waste and in some cases they are even attracted to it by its smell.
+All kinds of marine species, including fish, mammals, birds, and crustaceans, consume fragments of plastic or solid waste as it degrades into smaller and smaller pieces.
+Wildlife is often unable to distinguish between food and plastic waste, and in some cases they are even attracted to it by its smell

 Some of this ocean plastic is entering the human food chain when we eat the crustaceans and fish that have consumed microplastics.
 Our waste problem is severely plaguing the health of the world’s species, including our own.